kasenetz/hbcd-docs/docs/measures/index.md

 </table>

 ### Brain Activity (MRI, EEG) & Spectroscopy Data
 The following tabulated data is included in the release for magnetic resonance imaaging (MRI), spectroscopy (MRS), and EEG data.
-The release also includes raw and processed derivative data converted to the [Brain Imaging Data Structure](https://bids-specification.readthedocs.io/en/stable/) standard is included as well - see the section on [HBCD BIDS Data](../datacuration/overview.md) for details.
+The release also includes raw and processed derivative data converted to the [Brain Imaging Data Structure](https://bids-specification.readthedocs.io/en/stable/) standard for all data types listed below - see the section on [HBCD BIDS Data](../datacuration/overview.md) for details.
 Note that the file-based data includes sensor recordings as well for leg motion data acquired by [wearable sensors](sensors.md).

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 14px;">
   <tfoot><tr>